 Students have five lessons a week for this programme, plus an expectation of homework to be completed as set, averaging 90 minutes a week.

 The programme is designed for any student who is considering a career that involves working with people.
-The topics in the programme are applied in care settings, however, many can be applied to other professions and fields of work.
+The topics in the programme are applied in care settings; however, many can be applied to other professions and fields of work.

 Enrichment and Extra Curricular Activities

-A number of years ago the Local Authority organised a scheme where schools could loan the Virtual Babies for students to care for.
-The initiative was designed to give individuals an awareness of the responsibilities of caring for a baby and reduce the number of teenage pregnancies in Sutton and although this initiative is no longer a primary focus for the Health Authority, we are pleased to have our own 'babies' and can still offer this opportunity to our students.
+number of years ago the Local Authority organised a scheme where schools could loan the Virtual Babies for students to care for.
+The initiative was introduced to give individuals an awareness of the responsibilities of caring for a baby and reduce the number of teenage pregnancies in Sutton and although this initiative is no longer a primary focus for the Health Authority, we are pleased to have our own 'babies' and can still offer this opportunity to our students.